A guide to the top art galleries in Cape Town

 A short hop around the mountain from the city centre, the Barnard Gallery in Newlands is a modern art gallery that showcases work from a number of top, predominantly local, artists working in a variety of mediums.

-Set to be the largest contemporary art gallery in Africa, the Zeitz Museum of Contemporary Art Africa (MOCAA) is scheduled to open its doors early in 2017.
-Located in the V&A Waterfront’s historic Grain Silo, the gallery will span nine floors and will include German-born businessman, Jochen Zeitz’s renowned private collection of African artworks and installations, as well as cutting-edge contemporary art from around the continent.
+Set to be the largest contemporary art gallery in Africa, the Zeitz Museum of Contemporary Art Africa (MOCAA) is scheduled to open its doors in September 2017.
+Located in the V&A Waterfront’s historic Grain Silo, the gallery will span nine floors and will include the German-born businessman Jochen Zeitz’s renowned private collection of African artworks and installations, as well as cutting-edge contemporary art from around the continent.

 Artroute Cape Town